hootsuite/emit/README.md

 ## Future Work

-We have been very pleased with what we have been able to achieve when using Emit but there is a few things we have on the wishlist for the future.
+We have been very pleased with what we have been able to achieve when with Emit, but there are a few things we have on the wishlist:

-1. Combining Signals and ObservableVariables so only one closure is called.
+1. Combining signals in ObservableVariable so that only one closure is called.
 Similar to RxSwift CombineLatest.
-2. Only firing ObservableVariable signal if their value has changed.
-Currently it fires on didSet even if it's set to the same value.
+2. Only firing ObservableVariable signal if the value is actually different.
+Currently it fires on `didSet` even if the value is the same.

 ## License

 Emit is released under the Apache License, Version 2.0.
 See [LICENSE.md](LICENSE.md) for details.